 Last week my daughter and I went to visit Belle Meadow Farm!The owner, Laurie Beth was the sweetest, and made us feel so welcome!
 They have some gorgeous flowers and delicious veggies!
 It was really wonderful to see the excitement in my daughter’s eye understanding where a lot of our foods come from.
 Belle Meadow Farm sets up often at different local farmers market, including Tuscaloosa River Market .
 You must go check them out and buy some of their produce and flowers!

-We Wouldn't be Here without Y'all!
+We Would Not be Here

 “It sets trends.”